 Since 2006, Colleen has served as a television and radio host for the Eternal Word Television Network (EWTN), the world’s largest religious media network, which transmits programming to 225 million homes in 144 countries and territories.
 Colleen’s long-running interview show, “Faith & Culture,” airs weekly on EWTN television, EWTN radio, Sirius Satellite Radio and Relevant Radio.
 In March 2013, Colleen anchored EWTN’s live, Rome-based television coverage of the historic election and installation of Pope Francis as host of “EWTN Vatican Daily with Colleen Carroll Campbell.”

-Colleen’s newest role is anchor of “EWTN News Nightly with Colleen Carroll Campbell,” an international television newscast to be filmed live each weeknight on Capitol Hill in Washington, D.C., starting this fall.
+Colleen’s newest role is anchor of “EWTN News Nightly with Colleen Carroll Campbell,” an international television news program that is filmed near Capitol Hill in Washington, D.C.
 The show offers news and commentary from a Catholic perspective to viewers across America and throughout the English-speaking world.

 In addition to awards previously mentioned, Colleen was named 2004 Young Alumna of the Year by Marquette University’s College of Arts and Sciences.
 In 2008, she won the Phillips Foundation’s Distinguished Conservative Leader of the Year Award, which the foundation uses to honor “rising stars in politics and public policy.”
 In 2013, Colleen received an honorary Doctorate in Communications from Franciscan University of Steubenville, where she served as a commencement speaker.
 Colleen speaks to audiences across America and beyond and lives with her family near Washington, D.C.

 Click here (or on the photo below) to download a larger version.